GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-acm-setup/README.md

 **Configure firewalls to allow unrestricted internal network traffic:**

 If you have the `compute.skipDefaultNetworkCreation` [organization policy constraint](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) enabled, you may need to configure this firewall.
-Otherwise, an equivelent set of firewalls should already be configured on the default network.
+Otherwise, an equivalent set of firewalls should already be configured on the default network.

 ```
 gcloud compute firewall-rules create allow-all-internal \